I left INRIA in Dec. 2021, thus ending my research scientist career.

 From 2003 to 2010, I was Research Scientist in the

 Geometrica project-team at INRIA Sophia-Antipolis

-I am interested in computer programming of geometric algorithms.
+I was interested in computer programming of geometric algorithms.

 Mesh generation and the other algorithms developed by my co-workers from

 as any computational geometry algorithm you may find for example in